 Indra Jatra is one of the revered festivals of the Newar community of Kathmandu valley.
 It is believed that Indra is the vedict goddess of Hinduism.
 He is the king of heaven.
-He is thanked for the rains.
+He is thanked for the rain.
 So, he is taken as the god of rain and harvest.
-He is also worshipped in the Buddhist society as they perceive him as a guardian deity.
+He is also worshipped in Buddhist society as they perceive him as a guardian deity.

 Indra Jatra 2019